0xAX/asm/content/asm_2.md

 - `r8` - used to pass the fifth argument to a function.
 - `r9` - used to pass the sixth argument to a function.

-Let's take a look at the assembly code of the a bit artificial functions written in C programming language:
+Let’s take a look at the assembly code of a simple example written in the C programming language to better illustrate the topic:

 ```C
 int foo(int arg1, int arg2, int arg3, int arg4, int arg5, int arg6, int arg7, int arg8) {